thephpleague/period/modifying.md

 ### Period::add($duration)

-Returns a new `PeriodInterface` object by adding an interval to the current ending excluded endpoint.
+Returns a new `TimeRangeMutationInterface` object by adding an interval to the current ending excluded endpoint.

 The `$duration` parameter is expressed as a `DateInterval` object.